jcharbneau/capstone-project-rosy_economix/README.md

 Understanding the interplay between economic indicators and financial markets is crucial for making informed decisions in finance, economics, and policy-making.
 Traditional methods of data analysis often lack the ability to dynamically update and process large volumes of data in real-time.
 Additionally, government interventions can significantly impact market dynamics.
 This project aims to bridge these gaps by leveraging modern data processing technologies to create a robust, scalable, and real-time capable system.

-As part of this effort, we anticipate making a decision about which datasets could be completed by end of capstone, the pipelines we intend to incorporate and what insights they can provide.
+As part of this effort, we anticipate making a decision about which datasets would be most useful by May 31st including identification of the pipelines we intend to incorporate and what insights they will provide in determining economic indicators and correlative impact.
 ### Explorative Datasets
 **Federal Reserve Datasets**
 <pre><code>